Things to do in Woodstock

 How to get to Woodstock

-Bus service S3 goes from Oxford to Chipping Norton, via Summertown, Yarnton, Begbroke, Woodstock, Old Woodstock, Over Kiddington and Enstone.
-Buses depart every 20 minutes.More info
+The S3 service links Oxford to Chipping Norton, via Summertown, Yarnton, Begbroke, Blenheim Palace, Woodstock, Old Woodstock, Over Kiddington and Enstone.
+Buses depart every 30 minutes.More info